 Written by Luke Barnes

-It is scary
+It is watchable

 If you enjoyed this review, then please head over to my Patreon to support me, I offer personalized shoutouts, the ability for you to pick what I review next and full access to my Patreon exclusive game reviews.
 Check it out!